 The entire palace complex had an aura of royalty and we were definitely impressed by the work of the Hapsburg rulers.
 Having survived the World Wars, the up-keep of the palace grounds is also very incredible.

 Riding schools and horses or horse drawn carriages are a common sight in Vienna.
-The Hofburg Palace also had a stable where riding or show stopper horses were bred and groomed.
+The Hofburg Palace also had a stable where riding or show stopper horses are bred and groomed.
+The Spanish Riding School of Vienna is their traditional riding school.
+They groom and bred Lipizzan horses, which are exclusively used for performing at the Hofburg Palace.

 Just outside the Hofburg Palace you will find Heldenplatz which is a public square.
 This square was set up as a Heroes Square.
 There is a statue of Archduke Charles of Austria, which was meant to glorify the Habsburg dynasty.
 There are other statues too, including the one of Prince Eugene of Savoy.
 Many important actions and events took place in the Heroes Square.
 Adolf Hitler’s ceremonial announcement of the Austrian Anschluss to Nazi Germany occurred here.
 The present-day Heldenplatz on the former outer plaza of the Hofburg was built under the reign of Emperor Francis Joseph.